core-wg/oscore/draft-ietf-core-object-security.md

 In the case of Observe, a client receiving a notification SHALL verify that the Partial IV of a received notification is greater than the Notification Number bound to that Observe registration.
 If the verification fails, the client SHALL stop processing the response, and in the case of CON respond with an empty ACK.
 If the verification succeeds, the client SHALL overwrite the corresponding Notification Number with the received Partial IV.

-If messages are processed concurrently, the partial IV needs to be validated a second time after decryption and before updating the replay protection data.
-The operation of validating the partial IV and updating the replay protection data MUST be atomic.
+If messages are processed concurrently, the Partial IV needs to be validated a second time after decryption and before updating the replay protection data.
+The operation of validating the Partial IV and updating the replay protection data MUST be atomic.

 ## Losing Part of the Context State {#context-state}